ues-io/uesio/README.md

 As mentioned in the [monorepo](#monorepo-architecture) section, a single `package.json` file describes the npm dependencies for the whole monorepo.

-All npm packages we used are installed as `development` dependency since uesio is not intended to be realeased as standalone npm module.
+All npm modules we used are installed as `development` dependency since uesio is not intended to be realeased as standalone npm module.

-Most of commmands you might run related to Node.js.
+Most of commmands you might run related to npm modules.

 - Install a new dependency :